AgentMC/SizeScanner/README.md

   * Allows fine tuning the layout
   * Scans drives only when told to do so

-Alpha state.
+Functionality is limited but it does all that's necessary.
 Console only for testing.
-WPF - not implemented chart control.
 WinForms - core functions work.

-Context menus, FS actions - all planned.
+Includes quick navigation and from-app delete shortcuts.

 ![](https://raw.githubusercontent.com/AgentMC/SizeScanner/master/Img/SSSS01.png)